Revisiting consistency for semi-supervised semantic segmentation: Results

+\textit{Evaluation.} We report generalization performance at the end of training.
+We report sample means and sample standard deviations (with Bessel's correction) of the corresponding evaluation metric ($\mathrm{mIoU}$ or classification accuracy) of $5$ training runs, evaluated on the corresponding validation dataset.

-\subsection{Semantic segmentation on half-resolution Cityscapes}
+\subsection{Semantic Segmentation on Half-Resolution Cityscapes}

-Table~\ref{tab:cs_half} compares our models with the state of the art on half-resolution Cityscapes val.
+Table~\ref{tab:cs_half} compares our approach with the previous state of the art.
+We train using different proportions of training labels and evaluate mIoU on half-resolution Cityscapes val.
 The top section presents the previous work \cite{mittal19pami,hung18bmvc,mendel20eccv,french20bmvc}.
 The middle section presents our experiments based on DeepLab v2 \cite{chen18pami}.
-All these experiments use the same splits in order to ensure fair comparison.
-The first row shows that our experiment with the public code \cite{french20bmvc} reproduces the mIoU performance from their paper.
-The last three rows show experiments with our code.
-Note that we use more involved training than the previous work since that would be a method of choice in all practical applications.
-Hence, our performance is consistently greater than in the top section of the table.
-We enable fair comparison with \cite{french20bmvc} by plugging their method into our training procedure.
-Under these conditions, our MT-PhTPS outperforms MT-CutMix with L2 loss and confidence thresholding for 0.8 percentage points (pp) with 1/4 labels, 1.4\,pp with 1/2 labels and 1.0\,pp with all labels, while underperforming by 1.7\,pp with 1/8 labels.
+Note that here we outperform some previous work due to more involved training (as described in Section~\ref{sec:experimental-setup}). since that would be a method of choice in all practical applications.
+Hence, we get consistently greater performance.
+We perform a proper comparison with \cite{french20bmvc} by using our training setup in combination with their method.
+Our MT-PhTPS outperforms MT-CutMix with L2 loss and confidence thresholding when 1/4 or more labels are available, while underperforming with 1/8 labels.

-The bottom section presents experiments based on SwiftNet-RN18 as mean and standard deviations across three different subsets.
-The last two rows again show that our perturbation model outperforms CutMix when $1/4$ or more labels are available.
-Notably, our perturbation model succeeds to improve upon the fully supervised baseline for both backbones.
-We observe that DeepLab v2 and Swiftnet-RN18 get very similar benefits from the consistency loss.
-Note that DeepLab v2 has a much stronger backbone (ResNet-101 vs ResNet-18).
-Nevertheless, SwiftNet-RN18 comes out as a method of choice for applications due to about 12 times faster inference.
-We also note that Mean Teacher performs comparably to simple consistency in experiments with all labels.
+The bottom section involves the efficient model SwiftNet-RN18.
+Our perturbation model outperforms CutMix both with simple consistency, as well as with Mean Teacher.
+Overall, Mean Teacher outperforms simple consistency.
+We observe that DeepLab v2 and SwiftNet-RN18 get very similar benefits from the consistency loss.
+SwiftNet-RN18 comes out as a method of choice due to about 12$\times$ faster inference than DeepLab v2 with ResNet-101 on RTX 2080Ti (see Appendix~\ref{subsec:performance-characteristics} for more details).
+Experiments from the middle and the bottom section use the same splits to ensure a fair comparison.